History of GoFundMe in Timeline

 GoFundMe

-GoFundMe is a for-profit crowdfunding platform enabling individuals to raise funds for various events, including celebrations, graduations, and hardship-related situations like accidents and illnesses.
-Since its inception in 2010, it has facilitated the raising of over $30 billion through contributions from more than 150 million donors.
-The platform serves as a tool for individuals and groups to solicit financial assistance from a broad audience for diverse needs.
+GoFundMe is a for-profit crowdfunding platform that enables individuals to raise money for a variety of purposes, including celebrations, graduations, and challenging life events like accidents and illnesses.
+Since its founding in 2010, the platform has facilitated the raising of over $30 billion from more than 150 million donors worldwide.
+It serves as a digital avenue for people to solicit and receive financial support from others for personal or charitable causes.

-In 2008, Brad Damphousse and Andrew Ballester created the website under the name "CreateAFund".
+In 2008, Brad Damphousse and Andrew Ballester created the website "CreateAFund," which was later upgraded and renamed GoFundMe.

 May 2010: GoFundMe Founded

-In May 2010, Brad Damphousse and Andrew Ballester founded GoFundMe in San Diego, California, building it off of PayPal's API.
+In May 2010, Brad Damphousse and Andrew Ballester founded GoFundMe in San Diego, California.
+They had previously founded Paygr, and built GoFundMe off of PayPal's API.

-In 2014, a tuition project on GoFundMe raised over $100,000 for a homeless high school valedictorian to attend college and support his family.
+In 2014, a GoFundMe tuition project raised over $100,000 for a homeless high school valedictorian to attend college and help his family.

-On May 27, 2015, Louis Daniel Smith, who had a GoFundMe for his legal defense, was found guilty of fraud and other charges related to selling "MMS" (Miracle Mineral Supplement).
+On May 27, 2015, Louis Daniel Smith was found guilty of fraud and other charges related to selling Miracle Mineral Supplement (MMS).

-On May 31, 2015, the mmsdefensefund, which supported Louis Daniel Smith, was removed from GoFundMe after he was found guilty of fraud.
+On May 31, 2015, the mmsdefensefund for Louis Daniel Smith was removed from GoFundMe after Smith's conviction on fraud charges.

-In June 2015, Damphousse and Ballester agreed to sell a majority stake in GoFundMe to Accel Partners and Technology Crossover Ventures.
-The deal valued GoFundMe at around $600 million, and Damphousse and Ballester stepped down from day-to-day oversight.
+In June 2015, Brad Damphousse and Andrew Ballester agreed to sell a majority stake in GoFundMe to Accel Partners and Technology Crossover Ventures, valuing the company at around $600 million.
+Damphousse and Ballester also stepped down from day-to-day oversight.

-In 2015, GoFundMe announced that it would no longer support legal defense funds after suspending funding for Sweet Cakes by Melissa, a bakery fined for refusing to bake a cake for a same-sex wedding.
+In 2015, GoFundMe announced that it would no longer support legal defense funds after suspending funding for the defense of Sweet Cakes by Melissa.

 January 2017: GoFundMe Acquires CrowdRise